Abdulielah/pdsnd_github/README.md

 ### Description
 In this project, I made use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.

+the statistics Computed in the project:
+1- Popular times of travel
+2- Popular stations and trip
+3- Trip duration
+4- User info

 ### Files used
 chicago.csv
 new_york_city.csv